Everything you want to know about AEM as a Cloud Service

 - Developer Mode in Page Editor

-AEM Sites and Assets are already available for the cloud and constitute the core features of Adobe Experience Manager.
+AEM Sites, Assets, Screens and Forms are already available for the cloud and constitute the core features of Adobe Experience Manager.

 Is AEM as a Cloud Service different from AEM On-Premise or Managed Service and do we need to train our authors?

 AEM as a Cloud Service is the same solution in terms of feature or authoring capabilities.